BenWiederhake/spread/README.md

 # restic-run

-> Wrappers that make restic more cronable
+[Restic](https://restic.net/) is a nice backup tool that I use, however it's not very easy to automate.
+This repository contains a few scripts that make it easy to deploy, automate, and manage restic setups on a handful of machines.

 I want to deploy five very similar restic clients, and had to come up with a way to deploy, configure, "run" (cron) and monitor these backups.

-Then I went totally crazy and made sure that *you* can use these scripts, too.
+You can use these scripts, too!

 Note that these scripts are purely optional.
 Nothing about the repository is changed in any way, so `restic -r …` still works.
 However, they do make it